-Results to date indicate 2004 will result in strong financial performance for ICBC, with the first three quarters generating net income of \$317 million.
+2004 was a successful year for ICBC, with the company recording a net income of \$389 million.
 ICBC is financially sound and is moving towards achieving the target capital levels established in regulations.
 The financial performance experienced in 2004 is largely attributable to good driving conditions, continued lower volume of low value claims as a result of changes in deductibles, and a change in the provision for an anticipated increase in court tariff of costs.
 While the release of some reserves for the court tariff had a one time positive impact for 2004, an increase in the court tariff could have a negative impact in 2005 if implemented in that year.
 Investment performance has been strong, yielding positive gains on bonds and equities.
 And while claims costs and investment performance have contributed to this year's positive performance, these same factors can be quite volatile, are outside the company's control, and in prior years, have negatively impacted financial performance.

 Looking ahead, ICBC will continue to manage the major risks inherent within the insurance business described earlier, and will be challenged to achieve the same level of financial performance.
 Premiums have remained relatively flat while claims costs continue to rise, despite continued prudent fiscal management practices.
 Approval to increase revenues for the basic business is now subject to the scrutiny of the BCUC in a public and resource intensive regulatory process.
-The optional business will be required to prepare for the proposed legislative changes.
+The optional business will be required to prepare for proposed legislative changes.
 ICBC will need to make prudent business decisions in this environment and prepare itself to compete, while keeping customer needs at the forefront.